-2.2 FACTORS THAT IMPACT LEARNER PARTICIPATION
+2.6 FACTORS THAT IMPACT ON LEARNER PARTICIPATION

 Use the following mind map to think about and be guided by factors that impact on learner participation.
+This graphic will help you make links between the factors you find in your classroom and/or school and what possible measures you can put in place to address those factors.